MokoJs/moko/Readme.md

 ## Events

-Moko provides two types of events, function based, and generator based.
+Moko provides two types of events, `async` (powered by generators) and `sync` (powered by functions). `async` events happen before an operation and allow you to mutate the data, while `sync` events allow you to react to changes.
+In general, `async` events end with `ing` (eg. `saving`, `creating`, `initializing`).

-Generator based events allow you to "hook" in as middleware alter the data and yield to async operations, while function based hooks are standard event listeners that can react to changes.
+Plugin authors are also encouraged to emit their own events to make it easy for users to hook into the plugins.
+See the guide below.

-#### Built in generator events:
+#### Built in async events:

-Moko will emit the following events with `yieldable` generators...
+Moko will emit the following async events.
+Notice that you must use generators for async events, although your generators do not necessarily need to yield themselves.

 - `initializing(attrs)`
 - `creating(dirty)` - called before save when new